OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 It does this by retrieving the correct LaunchTool specified within the Execution Manifest (which in turn was built from the manifest.json expressed by the Step Package), and running the correct Bootstrapper for the specified LaunchTool [example](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari/Commands/ExecuteManifestCommand.cs).

-### Node.js
+## Bootstrapper

 The Node Step Package Bootstrapper can be found in the [Octopus.StepPackages.Node](https://github.com/OctopusDeploy/Octopus.StepPackages.Node/) repository.

 It is responsible for:

-- Launching the step package function and providing it with its inputs
+- Launching the Step Package function and providing it with its inputs
-- Providing an `OctopusContext` to the step package function as an additional input that provides ambient context about the deployment
+- Providing an `OctopusContext` to the Step Package function as an additional input that provides ambient context about the deployment
 - Providing common step functions to read and set variables, to send messages back to Octopus Server, etc

 Each LaunchTool requires its own Bootstrapper.